-- 6.1 The HRA of the North East Lincolnshire Local Plan: Pre-submission Draft has been undertaken in accordance with currently available guidance and is based on a precautionary approach, as required under the Habitats Regulations.
-The overall HRA findings reached during the Appropriate Assessment stage are presented in Chapter 5 of this report and the HRA conclusions and recommendations are summarised below. - 6.2 At this stage in the North East Lincolnshire Local Plan preparation, provided that the identified mitigation is implemented, adverse effects on the integrity of Natura 2000 sites around North East Lincolnshire from policies and site allocations in the Local Plan will not occur in relation to: - Physical loss or damage to habitat, both onsite and offsite. - Noise/vibration and light pollution. - Recreation. - Changes to water quality or quantity. - 6.3 However, until the transport modelling work in relation to the Local Plan which is currently being undertaken on behalf of North East Lincolnshire Council is complete, adverse effects on the integrity of Humber estuary SAC, SPA and Ramsar site as a result of increased air pollution cannot be ruled out.
-This issue will therefore need to be examined further once the necessary transport data is available specifically, data showing the expected increase in AADT along the routes identified in Chapter 5. - 6.4 The conclusion of no adverse effects on integrity in relation to physical loss or damage to offsite habitat at the Humber estuary SPA and Ramsar site depends on the implementation of the South Humber Bank Mitigation Strategy, as detailed in the Pre-submission Draft Local Plan.
+- 6.1 The HRA of the North East Lincolnshire Pre-submission Draft Local Plan (incorporating proposed modifications) has been undertaken in accordance with currently available guidance and is based on a precautionary approach, as required under the Habitats Regulations.
+The updated overall HRA findings reached during the Appropriate Assessment stage are presented in Chapter 5 of this report and the HRA conclusions and recommendations are summarised below. - 6.2 Provided that the identified mitigation and recommendations are implemented, adverse effects on the integrity of Natura 2000 sites around North East Lincolnshire from policies and site allocations in the Local Plan will not occur, either alone or in-combination with other plans or projects, in relation to: - Physical loss or damage to habitat, both onsite and offsite. - Noise/vibration and light pollution. - Increased air pollution (from commercial sources or increased traffic). - Recreation. - Changes to water quality or quantity. - 6.3 The conclusion of no adverse effects on integrity in relation to physical loss or damage to offsite habitat at the Humber Estuary SPA and Ramsar site depends on the implementation of the South Humber Gateway Mitigation Strategy, as detailed in the Pre-submission Draft Local Plan (incorporating proposed modifications).